futureversecom/trn-js-api/packages/evm/README.md

 # @therootnetwork/evm

-An utility package that simplifies EVM development on the Root Network.
+A utility package that simplifies EVM development on The Root Network.

 ## Install